-Our skin’s normal turnover rate is around 28 days.
+Our skin’s average turnover rate is around 28 days.
 However, it slows down as we age.
-That is why you will experience duller or tired-looking skin a lot easier compared to your “youthful” years.
-Retinoid can definitely help with reviving our skin cell’s turnover back to its normal rate.
+That is why you will experience duller or tired-looking skin a lot easier than your “youthful” years.
+Retinoid can help revive our skin cell’s turnover back to its normal rate.

-Do you remember that one of the major causes of acne is clogged pores where the top layer of the skin can not properly detach and disrupts the flow of sebum?
-Retinoid, with one of their ability being able to regulate skin cell turnover and control inflammation, has been shown to reduce acne lesions.
+Do you remember that one of the major causes of acne is clogged pores, where the top layer of the skin can not properly detach and disrupts the flow of sebum?
+With one of their ability to regulate skin cell turnover and control inflammation, retinoid has been shown to reduce acne lesions.
 It can reduce both comedones as well as inflamed acne.
 It is like killing two birds with one stone.

-Improve the appearance of fine lines and reverse the sign of premature aging
+Improve the appearance of fine lines and reverse the sign of premature ageing

-Fine lines are one of the earliest signs of aging.
-You can pair retinoid with your favorite hydrating products to plump up your skin and reduce the appearance of fine lines on your skin.
-Wave goodbye to signs of aging.
+Fine lines are one of the earliest signs of ageing.
+You can pair retinoid with your favourite hydrating products to plump up your skin and reduce the appearance of fine lines on your skin.
+Wave goodbye to signs of ageing.

 Hyperpigmentation is due to the activation of our skin pigment cell.
-It can be activated by so many external and internal stressors.
-The most common external factor of aging and hyperpigmentation is excessive sun exposure.
-Inflammation from acne can also activate the pigment cells, therefore, causing the after-effect pigmentation.
-But you do not have to worry because retinoids have been shown to be able to fade hyperpigmentation from either acne scarring or even sunspots.
+So many external and internal stressors can activate it.
+The most common external factor of ageing and hyperpigmentation is excessive sun exposure.
+Inflammation from acne can also activate the pigment cells, causing the after-effect pigmentation.
+But you do not have to worry because retinoids have been shown to fade hyperpigmentation from either acne scarring or even sunspots.

 Increase collagen production and skin’s elasticity

 Collagen is the building block of our skin.
 It gives that plump and elastic look on our skin.
-In our mid-20s our skin collagen production starts to decline causing the loss of bounciness on our skin thus the aging.
-Retinoid can work on the cellular level and signal them to produce more collagen to compensate with the progressive decline.
+In our mid-20s, our skin collagen production starts to decline, causing the loss of bounciness on our skin, thus the ageing.
+Retinoid can work on the cellular level and signal them to produce more collagen to compensate for the progressive decline.

 The side effects of Retinoids

-Sounds like the dream ingredient especially for aging skin, right?
+It sounds like the dream ingredient, especially for ageing skin, right?
 However, with great power comes great responsibility.
-Yes, it is a side effect that you will likely experience especially when it’s your first time using them.
-Their side effects are commonly called as the “Retinoid Reaction” which include signs such as redness, stinging, scaling, itchiness as well as purging.
-The most common mistake that people mostly do is that they give up on their retinoid journey right after they experience purging.
-Purging is a common condition where your acne exacerbates on the first few weeks due to increased skin cell turnover rate.
-This is the time when all the microcomedone on the bottom layer of your skin resurface and cause temporary exacerbation of your condition.
-Keep going for at least two weeks and your skin texture will be better for good.
-However, this side effect is not absolute for every skin since everyone has different tolerance to this based on the formulation and concentration of the retinoid.
+Yes, it is a side effect that you will likely experience, especially when it’s your first time using them.
+Their side effects are commonly called the “Retinoid Reaction” which include signs such as redness, stinging, scaling, itchiness, and purging.
+The most common mistake that people primarily make is giving up on their retinoid journey right after they experience purging.
+Purging is a common condition where your acne exacerbates in the first few weeks due to an increased skin cell turnover rate.
+This is when all the microcomedones on the bottom layer of your skin resurfaces and temporarily exacerbates your condition.
+Keep going for at least two weeks, and your skin texture will be better for good.
+However, this side effect is not absolute for every skin since everyone has different tolerance levels.
 Another great news is that the side effect tends to subside over time.

-How to start your anti-aging routine with retinol?
+How to start your anti-ageing routine with retinol?